 These definitions explain common terms used by the Working with Children Check (Check) scheme and their general meanings under the Working with Children Act 2005 (the Act).
 For legal definitions, see the Act.

 A person or organisation that recruits workers for child-related services.

 Evidence, in the form of a card, that you have passed the Check and can undertake child-related work.
 For details, go to Passing the Check.

 A person under 18 years of age.

-Work within one or more of the occupational fields defined in the Act where the contact with a child is unsupervised, direct, and part of a person’s duties.
+Child-related work is work in either a voluntary or paid capacity, in any of the occupational fields listed in the Act where contact with a child is direct and part of a person’s duties.

 For details, go to Who needs a Check?

 Child-related work for ministers of religion

 All ministers of religion are required to get a Check unless the contact they have with children is only occasional and always incidental to their work.

 For ministers, child-related work is not limited to work involving direct contact with children; any contact with children is enough to trigger the requirement to get checked.
 For example, ministers who have children present in their congregation, or attend schools or children’s camps are required to hold a Check.